jasongrimes/fretboardfoundation/about.md

 ## Technology

-This website is rendered into static HTML with [Jekyll](https://jekyllrb.com/) via [GitHub Pages](https://pages.github.com/).
+This website is rendered into static HTML with [Jekyll](https://jekyllrb.com/) via [GitHub Pages](https://pages.github.com/), using a custom Jekyll theme called [jekyll-chapterbook](https://github.com/jasongrimes/jekyll-chapterbook), that I created to support my own personal tastes and workflow.

-The Jekyll theme used is a fork of Tao He’s clever and immensely helpful [jekyll-gitbook](https://github.com/sighingnow/jekyll-gitbook) theme, which in turn is based on an early theme of [GitBook](https://www.gitbook.com/).

-I hacked poor jekyll-gitbook to bits in order to support my own personal tastes and workflow.
-Eventually I would like to release these changes as a public theme that others can use with GitHub Pages.

 ## Contact